 Jealousy.
 It’s a human emotion.
 Like Beyonce’ said: “I’m just human.
 Don’t judge me.”

 Wikipedia tells us that it “refers to the negative thoughts and feelings of insecurity, fear, and anxiety over an anticipated loss of something of great personal value, particularly in reference to a human connection.”
-We all have felt that pang of insecurity or possessiveness as and when we see someone with something we want.
+We all have felt that pang of insecurity or possessiveness when we see someone with something we want.
 It’s even possible to feel it when we think someone wants something we already have.

 Two things come to mind immediately when I think of jealousy: dealing with it in relationships and dealing with it in regards to someone else’s success.